1henrypage/Quizzzz/README.md

 To start the server do the following:

-- Through your IDE, Go to the `Server.Main` class found at `server/src/main/java/server` and run `Main.jar`
+- Through your IDE, Go to the `Main` class found at `server/src/main/java/server` and run `Main.jar`